-- If you have more than five (5) unexcused absences in any six (6) consecutive calendar months. - If you have unexcused absences in excess of twenty four (24) hours in any six (6) consecutive calendar months.
+- If you have more than five (5) fourteen (14) unexcused absences in any six (6) consecutive calendar year months. - If you have unexcused absences in excess of twenty four (24) sixty (60) hours in any six (6) consecutive calendar year months.

-Second Offense: Second Written Warning
+Second Offense: Second Final Written Warning

-- If you have more than one (1) unexcused absence in any six (6) consecutive calendar months. - If you have unexcused absences in excess of eight (8) hours in any six (6) consecutive calendar months.
+- If you have any additional unexcused absences after being issued a first written warning. - If you have more than one (1) unexcused absence in any six (6) consecutive calendar months.

+• If you have unexcused absences in excess of eight (8) hours in any six (6) consecutive calendar months.